 The Taishoff Center delivers higher expectations for higher education through:

 - InclusiveU: This Syracuse University initiative offers an inclusive college experience for students with intellectual disabilities including individualized coursework, person-centered planning, professional internships through Project SEARCH, and social and extracurricular activities.
 Students work towards a non-credit certificate in a specialized area of study according to their individual interests.
-As the program continues to grow, an inclusive residential experience will be offered in Fall 2017.
+Students are able to live in campus residence halls and participate in all aspects of campus life.

 - Research: Graduates and undergraduates at Syracuse University collaborate with faculty on topics including student growth/learning, transitioning to work and community living, public policy, economic models for inclusive education, and other related issues.